“We cannot solve our problems with the same thinking we used when we created them.” – Albert Einstein

 The Theory behind CBT

 The sense organs are the portals through which we experience the world around us.
 The brain is like a computer, acting on and interpreting this information.
 The meaning we ascribe to this data is what forms our belief system.
-These beliefs are the foundation for our thoughts about the world, others, and ourselves.
+These beliefs are philosophies we hold about the world, others, and ourselves.
 Our thinking greatly determines how well we respond to life’s problems emotionally and behaviorally.
-Distorted thinking produces emotional disturbance and inefficient behavior and problems in achieving our goals.
+Distorted thinking produces emotional disturbance, ineffective behavior, and problems with achieving our goals.

 The Focus of CBT